 Even if we couldn’t buy the Vanguard ETFs we love, Vanguard still has a lot to say.
 Vanguard’s FTSE All-World UCITS ETF (VWRL) is PRIIPs compliant and a good alternative to VT.
 The TER is 0.22% (vs VT’s 0.08%), transaction costs are higher and tax-wise it’s worse for investors in Switzerland.
 Definitely suboptimal.
 But hey, not the end of the world.

-It’s uncertain whether we (investors based in Switzerland) will be able to buy US domiciled ETFs from 2022 onwards.
+It’s uncertain whether we (investors based in Switzerland) will be able to buy US domiciled ETFs in the future.
 However, it’s fine – and a good approach – to just stay the course for now.